ruuda/blog/posts/musium.md

 — a move that Zig would go on to popularize 10 years later.

 So I had my flac decoder,
+but aside from the fun of writing it,
-but I didn’t have a _goal_ for it.
+I didn’t have a use case for it.
+At that time, I wasn’t planning to write a music player yet.

 [claxon]:      https://github.com/ruuda/claxon
 [hound]:       https://github.com/ruuda/hound